wistia/wistia-open-docs/_posts/player-api.md

 NOTE: On iOS and other mobile devices, videos cannot be issued the "play" command outside the context of a user-driven or video event.
-For example, "click" and "touch" events are user-driven, and video events include "pause" and "end" (you can bind to these using `video.bind(eventType, callbackFn) described above`.
+For example, "click" and "touch" events are user-driven, and video events include "pause" and "end" (you can bind to these using `video.bind(eventType, callbackFn)` described above.
 Because of this restriction, you should avoid calling `play()` within a `setTimeout` callback or other asynchronous functions like XHR or javascript promises.